Joshiy13/Ban-Notifier/README.md

 # Hypixel Ban Notifier

 This python script checks the Hypixel api for recent watchdog and staff bans and prints them to the console.
+Join Discord for support.